bbgx/cypress-ecommerce-automation/README.md

 Allure reports are automatically deployed to GitHub Pages on each push to the master branch using GitHub Actions.
 Access the reports [**HERE**](https://bbgx.github.io/cypress-ecommerce-automation/)

 ## 🤝 Contributing
 No need to contribute.
-I'm using this repository just to study more about [**Page Actions**](https://www.cypress.io/blog/stop-using-page-objects-and-start-using-app-actions)
+I'm using this repository just to study more about [**App Actions**](https://www.cypress.io/blog/stop-using-page-objects-and-start-using-app-actions)

 ## 📄 License
 This project is licensed under the [WTFPL License](http://www.wtfpl.net/).
 See the `LICENSE` file for more information.